skip to content

 Using Microsoft Authenticator

-Make sure you keep the Microsoft Authenticator app set up on your phone.
-The next time you log in to a University system, including your University email account, you may need to use it to generate either a notification or a one-time password code (depending on which you chose in the set-up) to verify your identity.
+The next time you log in to a University system, including your University email account, you may need to use Microsoft Authenticator.
+You can generate either a notification or a one-time password code (depending on which you chose in the set-up) to verify your identity

 Using a notification